Thursday, March 17, 2005

 As a new tactic to enroll "students" CREDITWRENCH CEO Bill Bauer states on a message board:

-........allowing collection agencies to collect back taxes for the IRS
+........allowing collection agencies to collect back taxes for the IRSThe truth is, collection agencies collecting back income taxes for the IRS would not be subject to the FDCPA.

 opens up a whole new can of worms.
 These collection agencies will be